Observance

 The Iroko Historical Society takes its name and its animating presence from Iroko — the great forest elder of West and Central Africa, and a living Orisha in the Lucumí tradition.
 Trees of this kind exist across the Afro-Atlantic world under different names and in different traditions.
 You may know yours as:

-• Iroko (Milicia excelsa) — West and Central Africa, the Diaspora
+- Iroko (Milicia excelsa) — West and Central Africa

 The offering is yours to determine.
 It may be water, a flower, a moment of silence, a word spoken aloud, or simply your presence.
 What matters is the intention: to recognize that the living world holds memory, and that some of that memory belongs to us.

 If you photograph your tree, consider sharing it with the IHS Visual Ethnography archive.
-Submission details are available beginning July 18.
+Contact the Society to submit.

 Community Photography — 2026

-The 2026 community photography submission call opens July 18.
-Submissions will document sacred spaces, material culture, and community life across the Afro-Atlantic world for the Society’s Visual Ethnography archive.
+The annual community photography call documents sacred spaces, material culture, and community life across the Afro-Atlantic world for the Society’s Visual Ethnography archive.
+Contact the Society to submit.